 - Visits to the website from the video.
 If you know how many website visits your video has generated – and you know the average value of a website visitor – you can estimate video sales revenue on this metric alone.

 - What website visitors do.
-Obviously you want to track sales and conversions, but it’s also a good idea to track ‘add to cart’ activity.
+Obviously, you want to track sales and conversions, but it’s also a good idea to track add to cart activity.
 Again, you can estimate video sales revenue directly using this method.

 - Branded search traffic, both for your company name and for your product(s).
 Tracking branded searches is important because a lot of video viewers aren’t going to click on the “learn more” link or button that accompanies your video.
 Instead, they’re going to go on Google or Bing search for your product to see if they can find some independent reviews.
 By tracking the number of branded searches – and then comparing that to the average – you can evaluate how much interest your video is generating.
 Ideally, you’re able to track revenue from branded searches as well.

 - Website conversion and add to cart rates.
 Finally, a good video can lift conversions and/or increase cart activity.
-If you know the conversion rate has increased a few percent, you can determine how much revenue your video has produced.
+If you know the conversion rate has increased a few percents, you can determine how much revenue your video has produced.

-Calculating the ROI of An Instructional Video
+Calculating The ROI Of An Instructional Video

 Here’s a great example of an instructional video from Mishimoto.
 This video probably benefits sales of the products shown, as well as reducing the number of customer support requests Mishimoto has to manage.

 Instructional videos can boost sales, but the impact tends to be incremental.
-A good instruction or “how to” video placed on a product page, for example, will increase conversion rates and cart activity…even if it’s only viewed a small number of times.
+A good instruction or how-to video placed on a product page, for example, will increase conversion rates and cart activity…even if it’s only viewed a small number of times.

 Instructional videos can also reduce the number of customer service and tech support calls your company has to manage.
 Good metrics to track:

 - Website conversion rates.
-If a video is helpful to potential buyers, that will show up in an increased conversion rate (either overall or for the specific product).
+If a video is helpful to potential buyers that will show up in an increased conversion rate (either overall or for the specific product).

 - Phone call volumes, particularly for customer service and tech support.
 A good instructional video helps consumers, reducing their need to call and ask for help.
 Reduced call volume can save a fair bit of money if staff is reduced (or new people aren’t hired).